-If the return of longer nights and colder weather has prompted you to up your baking game, you’ll need to start with the right ingredients.
+If spending more time at home has prompted you to up your baking game, you’ll need to start with the right ingredients.
 We’ve consulted our food editors, development chefs and cookery school tutors to find out the secret to perfectly risen cakes, biscuits with just the right snap and – of course – the best ways to make sure your bakes look and taste delicious.

 “Bicarbonate of soda is absolutely essential in my kitchen,” says Helen Carey, chef tutor at the Waitrose Cookery School, Kings Cross.
 “Gooey chocolate chip cookies are my go-to treat and bicarb is what helps them spread out evenly and brown quickly so I can get them out of the oven while they're still fudgy in the centre.”
 Food editor Silvana Franco warns: “It does have a distinctive flavour so should be measured carefully.”

-“Cream of tartar will ensure the most light and dreamy meringues,” says consultant pastry chef Will Torrent.
+“Cream of tartar will ensure the most light and dreamy meringues,” says Partner and pastry chef Will Torrent.
 It’s an acid which helps to stabilise egg whites so use it to transform a pavlova or in royal icing to prevent the sugar crystallising.

 When cream of tartar is combined with bicarbonate of soda, it produces carbon dioxide which enables batters to rise and expand.
 These are the two key ingredients in baking powder: a must in any baker's storecupboard, it gives a light, fluffy texture to cakes, muffins and American-style pancakes.

 Made using vanilla beans from Madagascar, our Cooks’ Ingredients vanilla extract will add depth to a classic Victoria sponge.
 “Remember that a little goes a long way,” advises Will.
 It pairs especially well with chocolate and caramel flavours, as in the decadent traybake below that’s a cinch to prepare.